milena-t/PhD_chapter2/README.md

 I will be using the pool seq data from [Cheng 2024](https://www.nature.com/articles/s41559-023-02246-y#Sec8), BioProject PRJNA942224.
 There are 6 pools of 100 eggs, which means the sexes are mixed, but it is likely enough individuals that we can approximate a 50/50 sex ratio overall.
 I download them to uppmax with the help of [this tutorial](https://bioinformaticsworkbook.org/dataAcquisition/fileTransfer/sra.html#gsc.tab=0)
 I will trim with fastp, map with bwa-mem, deduplicate with [picard](https://broadinstitute.github.io/picard/), and then use samtools to analyze the coverage.

+I conclude here that this is NOT the Y chromosome, the coverage really gives no indication.

 ## MCScanX